zach010/PrimeOptimus/README.md

 Length: 19
 Do you want to calculate if another number is Prime? (y/n):
 ```
-Notice the time difference with the same number + 1.
+Notice the time 0.3 seconds.
+The input number was the same but + 1.
 The algorithm is smart enough to terminate when any of the parallel processes returns a divisible number.
 This means that if the number is Prime, the processes will be running much longer as it continues to search for a divisor.
-With this method it is possible to make good predictions of large Mersenne Primes without too much computing.
+With this method it is possible to make good predictions of large Primes without too much computing.
 Any number entered that is not Prime will return within a few seconds because of the way the algorithm works.
 The more threads your system has, the more certainty given to a Prime prediction without a full computation.
 Fish for a Prime by inspecting a number from multiple vantage points simultaneously.
 (I am working on a Cuda Version) Do you like fried Cuda Prime? 🐠
 ```
 Python version 3.7.1 (64-bit)